Care to learn the five things locals love to do in County Kerry’s gem of a city, Killarney? Find out now!

 Whether you’re visiting for an extended stay or merely passing through, your to-do should be as vibrant as your surroundings – particularly if you’re a fan of the great outdoors.

-From water sports to local pubs, strenuous hikes to scenic drives, this town has it all, and here are the five things locals love to do in Killarney.
+From water sports to local pubs, strenuous hikes to scenic drives, this town has it all, and here are five things to do in Killarney that locals love to do.

 5. Mór Active Tours – grab a paddle